-So much history, philosophy, religion, law and culture is somehow related to the Bible.
-Broken into two main sections and containing 66 books (or 73 books if you’re Catholic), the Bible contains a wealth of literary genres, including history, poetry, wisdom writings and prophetic writings.
+So much history, philosophy, religion, law, and culture is related to the Bible.
+Broken into two main sections and containing 66 books (or 73 books if you’re Catholic), the Bible contains a wealth of literary genres, including history, poetry, wisdom writings, and prophetic writings.
 The Hebrew Scriptures or Old Testament recounts how the Jewish people understood God’s plan for them and for all humanity.
-The New Testament tells of the life of Jesus Christ and early beginning of Christianity.
-Because of the immense influence the Bible has had throughout history in shaping the worldview of so many, all college students should become familiar with its message and structure.
+The New Testament tells of the life of Jesus Christ and the early beginning of Christianity.
+Because of the immense influence, the Bible has had throughout history in shaping the worldview of so many, all college students should become familiar with its message and structure.

 Aristotle (350 B.C.)

-Aristotle’s Nicomachean Ethics is the first extended and systematic philosophical treatment of the nature, principles and ends of human beings in society.
-Though written over 2,000 years ago, the Ethics still has much to contribute to our understanding of the purpose of human action within a community.
+Aristotle’s Nicomachean Ethics is the first extended and systematic philosophical treatment of nature, principles, and ends of human beings in society.
+Though written over 2,000 years ago, Ethics still has much to contribute to our understanding of the purpose of human activity within a community.
 Aristotle, instead of beginning with religious or other preconceptions, starts with observing actual human behaviors and human moral and social traditions.
-From this body of observation, Aristotle draws general conclusions about the relation between individuals with society and the purpose or end of society itself.
+From this body of observation, Aristotle draws general conclusions about the relationship between individuals with society and the purpose or end of society itself.
 Aristotle discovers that happiness is the goal of human action, and provides very helpful ways of understanding, even for today, just what happiness is and how it might be pursued in a just manner for the common good of society.